 As of January 2022, WhatsApp has over 2B active monthly users, with Messenger coming in close with almost 1B active monthly users.

 These are consumers who have already downloaded the app and are actually using it, mostly multiple times each day and for significant lengths of time.
 Business messaging has come to the fore in recent weeks.
 At Meta’s inaugural Conversations conference on business messaging, Zuckerberg announced the launch of a Cloud API to further open up WhatsApp for business use, free for smaller companies.
 In his keynote, he highlighted that more than one billion users globally connect with a business account across Meta’s messaging services each week.

-Zipabout provides passengers across the UK’s public transport network with personalised journey information, all delivered through WhatsApp and Messenger with upwards of 1.2M messages each month.
+Zipabout provides passengers across the UK’s public transport network with personalised journey information, all delivered through WhatsApp and Messenger with almost two-million messages each month.
 Last year, we were the first globally to launch WhatsApp alongside Messenger as a customer communications channel for rail journey information through National Rail Enquiries’ Alert Me service.

 Using these channels makes the service accessible to millions without any need for app download, giving passengers relevant travel information when they need it.
 There is nothing intrusive, no flood of irrelevant notifications and no unethical location tracking through an app.
 In a fast-paced online world, we no longer want to end up restricted in a closed-loop proprietary app.
 We want information or services conveniently sent to us at the right time and place, and using messaging channels to do that puts businesses on the front foot.